Nexis-Network/homepage/content/docs/connect/connection-errors.md

 ## Can't reach database server

-This error is sometimes encountered when using Prisma Client with Exzo Network.
+This error is sometimes encountered when using Prisma Client with Nexis Network.

 <CodeBlock shouldWrap>